quickwit-oss/quickwit/docs/getting-started/quickstart.md

 quickwit-cli new --index-uri file:///your-path-to-your-index/wikipedia --doc-mapper-config-path ./wikipedia_doc_mapper.json
 ```

+The following commands assume bash, which will replace pwd with the current directory.
+If you use another shell you need to adjust the replacement (remove $ in fish shell) or replace the uri with an absolute path.

 E.g. to create it in the current directory with bash, you can use
 ```
 quickwit-cli new --index-uri file://$(pwd)/wikipedia --doc-mapper-config-path ./wikipedia_doc_mapper.json